Flights are booked, your bags are packed, your passport is ready, and you are ready for your next trip!

-It helps me visualize where each place is located and to plan out my days.
-This way I can create the perfect itinerary.
+It helps me visualize where each place is located and plan out my days.
+This way, I can create the perfect itinerary.

 I encourage you to fit your sightseeing in between meals and WALK as much as you can.

-It will help to walk off those meals and get exercise on your vacation, so you can stay healthy, fit and make room for more food ;-).
+It will help to walk off those meals and get exercise on your vacation, so you can stay healthy and fit and make room for more food ;-).

 Don't be afraid to ask and mingle